AlexandraKreidich/SwitchGithubAccounts/README.md

 ![Signed_out](media/signed_out.png)

 4. After you clicked logout button you will be logged out and free to sign in to another account.
-Then you just should repeat step 2 and add one more account.
+Then you just should repeat step 2 to add more accounts.
+Remember to give them unique names.

 ![Second account](media/second_account.png)